 This isn't a new VPN exactly, as it's been on the market for more than a decade now.
 Since there were never any situations that would prove otherwise, we believe in Ivacy's claims.

-Does Ivacy Leak/Expose Personal Data?
+Does Ivacy Leak/Expose Your Private Data?

 In addition, our geo-location data always corresponded to what was selected in Ivacy's UI.
 This means no one could have determined our actual (physical) location, which was always hidden.